-I was born 66 years ago in the upper mid-west.
-My parents and I came west soon after.
-I had a very average life as a kid but I began to sense that something was missing, or at least that I was missing something, but it was years before I figured it out.
-It wasn’t until my early teens that the ‘missing thing’ began to manifest itself.
+In Feb.
+2021 I will turn seventy.
+My journey began in Indiana.
+My parents and I came to Cali soon after.
+I had a very average life as a kid but I began to sense that something was missing, or at least that I was missing something, but it was years before I figured out it was.
+In my early teens I saw a glimmering of what that ‘missing thing’ was.
 I always seemed to be out of step with everyone else.
-It wasn’t until my junior year in high school that I realized that I was an oddball, an outsider always vying to see what was happening behind the glass, always trying to fit in, or find a niche that was bigger than one.
-Eventually I gave up and settled into my life as a “minus one”.
+It wasn’t until my junior year in high school that I realized that I was an oddball, an outsider always vying to see what was happening behind the glass, always trying to fit in, or find a niche that could fit more than one.
+Eventually I gave up and settled into my life as a “one”.

 But things change.
 Even death isn’t static.
-The cosmos is in constant flux and so am I. One day I woke up and wanted something else besides my job as a handyman…I turned to music for a while, but didn’t have the chops to be anything more than a curious sideshow (for which there wasn’t much of a market at the time).
+The cosmos is in constant flux all around us.
+One day I woke up and wanted something else besides my job as a handyman…I turned to music for a while, but didn’t have the chops to be anything more than a curious sideshow (for which there wasn’t much of a market at the time).
 It was then that I started writing poetry again after a 10 year hiatus (long story).
-That was 23 years ago…
+That was almost 28 years ago…

-In 2017 it will be twenty-three years since I started making books of one sort or another And it will be over twenty years since I started writing poetry again.
-It has been a long strange trip.
-I am the great oz, the man behind the curtain, the stranger in a strange land, the grand poobah, the head lummox.
-In short, I’m RD Armstrong, the man who is the Lummox Press.
-Together with the intrepid Yazoota, I have plumbed the depths of the shallow end of the literary pool in an area known as the independent small and/or underground press.
+It’s been 25 years since I started making books of one sort or another.
+It has been a long, strange trip.
+Sometimes, I think I’m the great oz, the man behind the curtain, the stranger in a strange land, the grand poobah, the head lummox.
+In short, I am RD Armstrong: the man who is Lummox Productions.
+Together with the intrepid Yazoota, I’ve plumbed the depths of the shallow end of the literary pool in an area known as the independent small and underground press.

 Long Beach, CA